 Enjoy dollar-for-dollar tax relief of up to $7000^ for top-ups in cash, while your CPF savings grow at up to 6% per annum#!

 ^Up to $7,000 per calendar year and applicable only for cash top-ups up to the current Full Retirement Sum (FRS).
 Cash top-ups beyond the current FRS will not be eligible for tax relief.
 In total, you can enjoy tax relief of up to $14,000 per calendar year (maximum $7,000 for self and maximum $7,000 for loved ones).
 Loved ones refer to your parents, parents-in-law, grandparents, grandparents-in-law, spouse and siblings.
 To qualify for tax relief for cash top-ups made to your spouse or siblings, they must not have an annual income of more than $4,000 in the year preceding the year of top-up (e.g. salary or tax-exempt income such as bank interest, dividends, and pension) or be handicapped.
 Overall personal income tax relief cap of $80,000 applies for cash top-ups to CPF accounts.

 #This includes extra interest on the first $60,000 of your combined CPF balances (with up to $20,000 from the OA).
-Please find out more here.
+Please find out more about earning interest on your CPF here.

 Information updated as at 27/8/2020